Neo677/Mini-Shell/README.md

 For now i finish the token part and handle the syntax in mostly every situations
-Now i need to add in a struct command if there is a pipe
+Now i need to add in a struct command if there is a pipe So for now i re think the split fonction for my token

+I need to check for the variable environnements
+1) the syntax
+2) the name how can accept it
+3) Maybe number are allowed and i only accept MAJ

+		➜  parsing git:(parsing) ✗ echo $A1

+		➜  parsing git:(parsing) ✗ echo $1A
+		A
+		➜  parsing git:(parsing) ✗

+	Weird caractere is add to the end of each token ???